How To Get Better At Golf Without Lessons

 One of the most basic alignment drills is to simply place an alignment stick or golf club on the ground, pointed towards your target.
 In your setup position, make sure that your feet, knees, hips, and shoulders are all parallel to that line.
 Once you do this, do it again and again and again!

 On the driving range you can use smartphone camera to check your progress.
 Be sure when taking videos of yourself to have the camera always pointed squarely at your hands.
 This applies whether it’s a face-on or down-the-line video, it should be centered on your hands and not angled at all.
+This also allows you to check for proper stance width.

 Develop A Pre-Shot Routine And Stick To It